kristianmandrup/middleware/README.md

 # Middleware and Runners

-The middleware components to enable flexile validation on client or server js environments.
+Other middleware projects *-mw should leverage this basic middleware functionality

 ## TODO

-Other -mw projects) should reference this basic middleware functionality

-The middleware index and config files should be removed... ??

-The model-runner should be moved to model-mw project
+The model_runner and model_config should be moved to *model-mw* project

-Convert all files to LiveScript !!

 ## Middleware

 The middlewares are currently split into Runner and -Mw components.

-The idea is that a mw-runner can be defined (using base-runner as the "base") and will run a list of middlewares (-mw) in succession.
+The idea is that a *-runner can be defined (using base-runner as the "base") and will run a list of middlewares (*-mw) in succession.